sancarn/vba-articles/_posts/2023-09-18-issues-with-vba.md

 19. Poor error reporting -  Lack of native stack traces, lack of line numbers in errors
 20. Lack of reflection, metaprogramming and dynamic dependency injection.
 21. Structs/Types appear to have been bodged on top of the runtime.
 No union types exist and recursive types don’t exist either.
-22. PtrSafe keyword - Ridiculous that this only exists in some later versions of VBA…
+22. [Introduction of the pointless keyword `PtrSafe`](https://stackoverflow.com/a/77141128/6302131) - This keyword provides no function whatsoever nor any guarantee of safety.
+Also ridiculous that this only exists in some later versions of VBA…
 23. Lack of Events on base types - e.g. `Collection::Add()`, `Collection::Remove()`
-24. VBA Keywords - Print, Write, Debug, … - All of these are methods you cannot use!
+24. VBA Keywords - `Print`, `Write`, `Debug`, … - All of these are methods you cannot use!
 This wouldn’t be the case if VBA namespace wasn’t globally accessible.
 Why was it designed this way?!
-25. Inability to pass structs BYVAL to low level functions
+25. Inability to pass structs `BYVAL` to low level functions
-26. [Introduction of the pointless keyword `PtrSafe`](https://stackoverflow.com/a/77141128/6302131) - This keyword provides no function whatsoever nor any guarantee of safety.
-27. Poor authentication with other Microsoft Services like Sharepoint Online.
+26. Poor authentication with other Microsoft Services like Sharepoint Online.
 Excel can query from a Sharepoint Online list, so why is it so hard to do so with VBA?
+27. VBA Attributes are not editable post-import, classes with custom attributes have to be imported and can't just have attributes sitting in code.
+On many occasions users get confused when trying to use classes with Predeclared IDs as a result, because these must be imported, the code cannot be copy/pasted.
+28. Lack of `static` functions (without also making the class pre-declared).
+VBA does have "static" keyword which can be assosciated with functions, but has a **completely different meaning** to that used by the rest of the programming world (and is rarely useful).
+29. `Any` type exists for declares but cannot be used in user created subs and functions.

 ## Other issues with VBAs Environment: